DemoClient-SP360/SCSS43/_posts/2014-02-04-release-notes-2.10.4-RC2.md

 ### Known Issues
 Before reporting a bug, please have a look at these [known issues](https://issues.scala-lang.org/issues/?filter=12402).

+### Known Issues
+Before reporting a bug, please have a look at these [known issues](https://issues.scala-lang.org/issues/?filter=12402).

 ### Scala IDE for Eclipse
 The Scala IDE with this release built right in is available through the following update-site: